20 Dec Our Park & Playgrounds remain open

 Football Pitches/Basketball Courts (currently in line with park opening hours.
 From the 29th March pitches open until 10pm for young people and bookings)

-From the 29th March, children and young people aged 19 and under, will once again be able to use our football pitches for organised sporting activity.
-Our football pitches will also reopen for commercial bookings from the 29th March.
-Those using our pitches for non-organised sporting activity must continue to adhere to the national social distancing measures (rule of 6 above)
+Children and young people aged 19 and under, are able to use our football pitches for organised sporting activity.
+Our football pitches are also reopen for commercial bookings.

 Our Nursery remains open and has places available